UNDP-Accelerator-Labs/Financial-inclusion-toolkit/5_Borrow/cbv.md

 nav_order: 1

 ---
-# Using digital data collection tools to support the matching of informal traders with support package.
+# Using a web tool to monitor microloans to SMEs along with in-person customer service.

 **What it does:** The web tool developed by the UNDP Cabo Verde Accelerator Lab supports the monitoring of microloans.
 Web-based and multi-platform, it pulls data from several sources: the Social Security Institute, the revenue authority, and commercial banks in the case of bank loans.
 An additional module integrates data from (typically telephone-based) follow-ups in the field.
 This data allows a quick analysis of each MSME's position, and lists ones with non-compliance issues for faster action.
 The objective is to monitor microcredits, allowing the agents in charge of non-compliant loans to pro-actively propose solutions to the MSMEs affected.
 As a part of the solution, the lab provided a physical customer service desk at the main street market in Cabo Verde, Sucumira.